jkarbows/tweeter-v2/README.md

 ## Thanks for reading :)

 Hopefully this has been an informative journey.
+Voice experiences can be an exciting challenge to build, and Amazon's skill marketplace is in need of cool new things that are actually worth using.
+Be the developer you wish to see in the world.